jeff-zucker/solid-file-client/README.md

         console.log( error.message ) // Just the status code and statusText
     }
 ```
-See [TBD : Error Response](docs/error-handling.md) for further options and a
+See [Interpreting Error Responses](docs/error-handling.md) for further options and a
 description of errors for recursive methods like copyFolder().

 ## <a name="high-level-methods">High-level Methods</a>